Program

 2026 India Art Fair ‘K-Art Pavilion’ Opens Successfully

 A special exhibition booth showcasing Korean contemporary art was unveiled at India Art Fair, the world’s largest contemporary art fair, marking a significant platform for the introduction of K-Art to Indian audiences.
 Korean Cultural Centre India (Director Hwang Il Yong) collaborated with Keumsan Gallery to showcase the works of four Korean contemporary artists – Eunjin Kim, Yongrae Kwon, SINN (Jineon Kim), and Sungyong Hong – at the NSIC Exhibition Hall in New Delhi, India, for four days from February 5 to 8, 2026.
 The K-Art Pavilion drew critical appreciation for its understated yet powerful presence.
-The booth was inaugurated by Ambassador Lee Seong Ho of the Republic of Korea to India and Dr. Sanjeev Kishor Goutam, Director General of the National Gallery of Modern Art (NGMA).
+The booth was inaugurated by Ambassador Lee Seong Ho, Ambassador of the Republic of Korea to India and Dr. Sanjeev Kishor Goutam, Director General of the National Gallery of Modern Art (NGMA).

 Post Date 2026-02-17 -